 Jamaica Travel Tips

 With its slow pace of life, long sandy beaches, and great music scene, Jamaica is exactly what the doctor ordered.
-Jamaica has plenty on offer travelers of all kinds.
-Be it the baking sunshine, crystal waters, spectacular views.
+The Caribbean island has plenty to offer travelers of all kinds.
+Be it the baking sunshine, crystal waters, or the spectacular views, you’re sure to find something to tempt you here.
 Although it would be very easy to spend most of your time on beaches, try to spend time experiencing the local music scene and Rastafarian culture.
 Also avoid going during spring break when college students swarm the island and prices skyrocket.

-- Food: Lunch and casual meals cost around $8J, while dinner comes in at $12J.
+- Food: Lunch and casual meals cost around $5, while dinner comes in at $12.

 Money Saving Tips

-- Shop around - If you’re going snorkeling, shop around for the best price as they can vary widely even along one beach front.
+- Shop around - If you’re going snorkeling, shop around for the best price as equipment and tours can vary widely even along one beach front.

-- Route Taxis - These taxis are shared between many people, all following the same route and work out much cheaper than private taxis.
+- Route Taxis - These taxis are shared between many people, all following the same route.
+This works out to be much cheaper than private taxis.

 - Avoid Spring Break - If you visit during the American spring break season in March, you’ll pay 25% or more for everything.